sirius506/DoomPlayer/README.md

 * Supports USB connected keyboard, DUALSHOCK4 and DualSense controller for GUI and Game operation.
 * Supports Bluetooth connection with DUALSHOCK4 and DualSense controllers.
 * Supports DOOM1, DOOM2 and TNT WAD files.
 Selected WAD file is flashed to the SPI flash for the playing.
-* Selectable Audio output -- audio jack on the Discovery board or headset connected to the DualSense.
+* Selectable Audio output -- audio jack on the Discovery board or headset jack on the USB connected DUALSHOCK4 and/or DualSense controllers.
 * Plays FLAC format game music files stored on the SD card.
 * Plays SFX PCM sounds found on the SPI flash.
 When DualSense is selected for audio output, SFX sound is also used to generate vibration effect.
 * DualSense input demo which shows your button and stick operations on the LCD screen.